Adding custom data

 Custom Traces

-Traces may be useful when you want to trace how a specific variable or state changes over time right before the problem happens.
+Traces may be useful when you want to track how a specific variable or state changes over time right before a problem occurs.

-There are two ways available to trace a property, manually setting a value or automatically setting an observer on a property of an object.
+There are two ways to trace a property: manually setting a value or automatically setting an observer on a property of an object.

 !Objective-C